vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

   - Description

 ## Show Active Events

 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/toggle-on.svg" width="20" height="20">

 Show Active Events toggle allows you to quickly filter out events which have already completed.

-* You can filter Event listings to show only the Events currently in progress.
+* You can filter Events to show only the those currently in progress.
   - Events which have been completed will be removed from the list.
     - This setting persists over browser sessions.

 ## Show Recordings

 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/circle-play.svg" width="20" height="20">

 Every breakout is automatically recorded in VisionStream.